Alexandru101/Cpp-Projects/CGPA Calculator/readme.md

 #include <iomanip>
 ```

-## Step 2
+## Step 2: Input stream Management
-This function will reset the input stream by clearing the leftover whitespaces and reseting the errors if any from std::cin, lastly helps keeps us from having to keep rewriting the same code again.
+- This function will reset the input stream by clearing the leftover whitespaces and reseting the errors if any from std::cin, lastly helps keeps us from having to keep rewriting the same code again.
 ```
 void discardLine() {
 	if (std::cin.fail())